department-of-veterans-affairs/vets-design-system-documentation/src/_about/maturity-scale.md

   * Are there any additional usability tests or other research that directly or indirectly covered this component?
 3. **Adoption**
   * How many teams have adopted this component?
-  * How widely is it used across va.gov?
+  * How widely is it used across VA.gov?

 The Design System team will be auditing components & patterns on a regular basis, evaluating them for movement within the scale